codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ---

-If you've been working with Codefresh GitOps, you're probably already familiar with managing Argo CD applications in Codefresh.
+If you've been working with Codefresh GitOps, you're likely familiar with managing Argo CD applications in Codefresh.
 From creating applications, to monitoring deployments and resources.

-If you are just starting out with Codefresh GitOps, you may want to work through our [quick start on Argo CD applications]({{site.baseurl}}/docs/quick-start/gitops-quick-start/create-app-ui/) to get started.
+If you're new to Codefresh GitOps, start with our [quick start on Argo CD applications]({{site.baseurl}}/docs/quick-start/gitops-quick-start/create-app-ui/) to familiarize yourself.

-This quick start will focus on the next generation features for Argo CD applications in Codefresh GitOps, Environments and Products, for a whole new development and deployment experience!
+This quick start focuses on introducing you to the next-generation features in Codefresh GitOps: Environments and Products for a new development and deployment experience!

-For detailed information on tasks and features, see [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [Products]({{site.baseurl}}/docs/dashboards/gitops-products/).
+Remember for detailed information on all tasks and features, refer to the [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [Products]({{site.baseurl}}/docs/dashboards/gitops-products/) documentation.

-Let's start with why you would to   you to what oyou get the concept and purpose of Environments and Products.
+Let's begin by exploring the key benefits of Environments and Products.
-We'll then delve into how to work with them to streamline and empower your software development lifecycle.
+We'll then guide you through how to work with these features to streamline and empower your software development lifecycle.

 ##### What do you get from Environments?

+  {% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	url="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	alt="Quick start: Representation of an Environment in Codefresh GitOps" caption="Quick start: Representation of an Environment in Codefresh GitOps" max-width="60%"
+%}

 Here are some key benefits of Environments: